-I am tight with fear and watch Daughter Jane attend her wounds.
+I am tight with fear and watch Daughter Jane attend her leg wounds.
 The sun is slowing down.
+And still the Widow does not return.

 Daughter Jane boils duck eggs and when cool wraps them in a piece of cloth.
-She folds a blanket and hands it to me, motioning with two fingers to follow.
-We leave the house, scurrying around to the back yard.
+She folds a blanket and hands it to me, motions with one finger to follow.
+We leave the house, scurry around to the back.
 All manner of fowl cluck and fly from our feet.
 We run through the pasture.
 One goat turns to look.
 The billy does not.
-A bad omen.
-We squeeze between the fence slats and enter the trees.
+A bad one one one former.
+We squeeze between the fence slats num into the trees.
 Now we walk, softly, Daughter Jane leading the way.
 The sun empties itself, pouring what is left through tree shadow.
-Birds and small animals are still eating and calling to one another.
+Birds and small animals still eat and call to one another.

 We come to a stream, dry mostly, muddy elsewhere.
 Daughter Jane tells me how to go, where the trail will be that takes me to the post road that takes me to the hamlet where you are.
 I say thank you and lift her hand to kiss it.
 She says no, I thank you.
 They look at you and forget about me.
-She watches as I step down into the stream's dry bed.
+She kisses my forehead then watches as I step down into the stream's dry bed.
 I turn and look up at her.
 Are you a demon I ask her.
 Her wayward eye is steady.
 She smiles.
 Yes, she says.
 Oh, yes.
 Go now.

 I walk on alone except for the eyes that join me on my journey.
 Eyes that do not recognize me, eyes that examine me for a tail, an extra teat, a man's whip between my legs.
 Wondering eyes that stare and decide if my navel is in the right place, if my knees bend backward like the foreleg of a dog.
 They want to see if my tongue is split like a snake's, if my teeth are filed to points to eat them with.
 To know if I can spring out of the darkness and bite.
 Inside I am shrinking.
-I walk though the dry bed shaded by watching trees and know I am not the same.
+I walk through the dry bed aware of watching trees and know I am not the same.
 I am losing something with every step I take.
 I can feel the drain.
-Something alive is leaving me.
+Something precious is leaving me.
 I am a thing apart.
 With the letter I belong and am lawful.
-Without it I am a shivering rabbit, a crow without wings, a minion with no tell tale signs but a darkness I am born with, outside, yes, but inside as well and the inside dark, is small and toothy.
+Without it I am a shivering rabbit, a chick without wings, a minion with no tell tale signs but a darkness I am born with, outside, yes, but inside as well and the inside dark, is small pelted and toothy.
 Is that what my mother knows? why she chooses me to live without?
 Not the outside dark we share, Madre and me, but the inside one we don't.
 Is this dying mine alone?
+You have the outside dark as well.
+Is the pelted thing the only life in me?
+You will tell me.
+When I see you I know I am full alive.
 Suddenly it is not like before when I am always in fear.
 I am not afraid of anything now.
 The sun's going leaves darkness behind and the dark is me.
-I am at home.
+Is my home.